giantswarm/docs/sources/installation/whatisgiantswarm.md

 <p class="lastmod">Last edited on December 1, 2014 by Matthias Lübken</p>

 With Giant Swarm you can build and host server-side applications.
-There are no restrictions concerning programming languages, web frameworks or databases.
-We especially are optimized for applications that are build in a microservice style.
+There are no restrictions regarding programming languages, web frameworks, or databases.
+We are especially optimized for applications that are built in a microservice style.

 A Swarm application consists of an application configuration (`swarm.json`) and one or more Docker containers.
-To deploy and start an application you use the `docker` client to build and push containers and `swarm` to push the application configuration and manage your application:
+To deploy and start an application you use the `docker` client to build and push containers and `swarm` to push the application configuration as well as manage your application:

 ![](/img/overview.png)

-## What is Docker
+## What is Docker?

 > Self-sufficient linux containers.

 Docker is the most popular application container format.
-It let's you package your own Linux in lightweight, portable and self-sufficient manner.
-Some call it therefor lightweight VM.
-In contrast to traditional VM's its an order of magnitude faster, lighter and more fun. ;-)
+It lets you package your own stack in lightweight, portable, and self-sufficient manner.
+Some call it therefor "lightweight VM".
+In contrast to traditional VM's it's an order of magnitude faster, lighter, and more fun. ;-)

 Docker makes a great tool for developers since it allows you to package different parts of your applications in your own containers.
-These containers can run on different environments like your and your colleagues notebook and different server environments like Giant Swarm.
+These containers can run on different environments like your and your colleagues notebook as well as different server environments like Giant Swarm.

 Another great aspect of Docker is that there are lots of predefined containers available.
 From different languages like JavaScript to Golang over different webstacks like Spring to Rails down to databases like Redis or MySQL.
 In addition defining your own Docker container is very easy.

-## What is a Giant Swarm application
+## What is a Giant Swarm application?

 > Orchestrated services backed by Docker containers

 A Giant Swarm application consists of one or more services.
 These form logical units in your application describing domain or technical services.
 Examples would be a `user-service` or a `redis-service.`

-Each service itself is backed by one or more components.
+Each service itself consists of one or more components.
 A component contains a Docker container by referencing its image.
-These images can be one of the many predifined images from the [Docker Hub](https://registry.hub.docker.com/) or can be build by yourself.
-If you follow our [Getting Started](gettingstarted2.md) you will define your first Docker container within the next half an hour or so.
+These images can be one of the many predifined images from the [Docker Hub](https://registry.hub.docker.com/) or can be built by yourself.
+If you follow our [Getting Started](gettingstarted2.md) you will define your first Docker container within the next half an hour or less.

-## What is the swarm.json
+## What is the swarm.json?

 > The Giant Swarm application configuration

 Your Giant Swarm application is described and configured with a simple configuration file called: `swarm.json`.

-Look at this simple of a Giant Swarm application consisting of two services: The first service has one component and the second service has two components.
+Look at this simple example of a Giant Swarm application consisting of two services: The first service has one component and the second service has two components.
 Component-a and component-x use userdefined Docker containers.
-Component-y use the standard redis container.
+Component-y uses the standard redis container.

 ![](/img/overview-app-service-component.png)